javierpentola/Weather_App/README.md

 8. **Viewing the Database:**
    - The database file (`weather.db`) is located in the project directory.
 You can use tools like DB Browser for SQLite or the SQLite command line to view and manage the database contents.

-By following these steps, you can set up and run the Weather Application on your local machine.
-The application will display weather information for 20 capitals across different continents.